 © Latrompette Studio

 This year Duluth Street will also be closed to traffic during the weekends from Saint-Denis Street to Saint-Laurent Boulevard.
 Often easily mistaken for a garden with a street running through it, Duluth is one of the city’s most eclectic streets with quaint trinket shops, popular restaurants, hair salons and more.
 Expect food scents of all kinds wafting from terrasses and lots of chatter as you walk by.
 There will be three trade fairs from June 21 to 25, from August 2 to 6 and from August 30 to September 3.
 The avenue will be closed between St-Laurent and St-Hubert, and on June 24, come celebrate Saint-Jean-Baptiste at Place Duluth/Laval.
 Check out their programming here!

 As if we won’t have enough space to wander around the Plateau, Saint-Laurent Boulevard will also be partially closed to traffic from Sherbrooke Street to Mont-Royal Avenue.
-With only one lane for traffic, everything else is all about pedestrians as the sidewalks of the Main become our dining rooms, our shopping stops and our favourite places to cool off with a cold drink.
-I can almost smell the Portuguese chicken now.
+From outdoor dining to unique shops, cafes and great places to stop and cool off with a cocktail, the Main is a must for locals and visitors alike.

 From May 18 to October 9, the beautifully tree-lined Bernard Avenue will once again be close to traffic from Wiseman Avenue to Bloomfield Avenue.
 With Outremont’s busiest street open to pedestrians, the colourful restaurants and eclectic shops will once again spill out onto the sidewalk, tantalizing you as you make your way along the street.
 Passersby will discover a multitude of attractions including plenty of places to sit and take a break.

 © Caroline Perron

 The ongoing appeal of Ontario Street

-Pedestrians will have more to see and do on Ontario Street this summer as the zone for foot traffic once again extended from Pie-IX Boulevard to Darling Street, from June 19 to September 9.
+The highly anticipated spring and summer seasons in Montréal are especially welcomed along Ontario Street with the zone for foot traffic once again extended from Pie-IX Boulevard to Darling Street, from June 19 to September 9.
 Visit the area and check out the almost endless variety of cafes, gourmet bakeries, candy stores and great antique shopping that makes this street so unique.
 One of the most diverse streets in the city, the strip that courses through Hochelaga-Maisonneuve is teeming with pubs and restaurants of all sorts, most with welcoming terrasses that are perfect for lunch, dinner, drinks and more.